What’s On This Page

-Everything You Need to Know About Vitamin K2
+What You Need to Know About K2 Custom Vitamin Packs

-f there's one underrated vitamin that deserves more attention, it is vitamin K2!
+If there's one underrated vitamin that deserves more attention, it is vitamin K!
 Sometimes called the "missing link", Vitamin K supports healthy blood clotting, strong bones and teeth, cardiovascular health, and more.

 You may think vitamin K is a single vitamin, but it's a group of fat-soluble nutrients with similar chemical structures.
 Vitamin K1 is found predominantly in green leafy vegetables and vitamin K2 occurs mainly in animal products, cheese, and certain fermented foods (1).